 Until the end of the nineteenth century, all documents were handwritten, whether they were official or simply private letters.
 By the late 1800s, typewriters were becoming increasingly popular which of course has had a huge impact on the way in which writing has developed.

-Over the centuries, as the history of handwriting shows, styles of the handwritten word have changed.
+Over the centuries, as the history of handwriting, or paleography, shows, styles of the handwritten word have changed.

 Copperplate developed from about 1700.
 It got its name from its use to illustrate books which were printed using a process in which the image was engraved onto copper plates.
 Copperplate script has a thin up stroke and a thick downstroke.